aleutcss/tools.mixins/README.md

 # Mixins

-The inuitcss `mixins` module contains a few framework mixins that are **required** for using any of the rest of inuitcss.
+The aleutcss `mixins` module contains a few framework mixins that are **required** for using any of the rest of aleutcss.

 Install using Bower: